cpofsw/log-analysis/README.md

 `python main.py`

-The answers that the reporting tool provides can be viewed in this file : `out.txt`.
+The answers that the reporting tool provides can be viewed in this file : `answers.txt`.